Leonardo's Rivellino: Confederate conquest and fall into oblivion

 The fortification reinforcement work did not succeed in stopping the advance of the Confederates.
 In fact, they managed to conquer Locarno in 1513, and went on to conquer Milan.

 Following the Battle of Marignano, the expansionist aims ceased by the Helvetii, becoming de facto a neutral state and roughly maintaining the boundaries that still exist today.

 In 1532, the Confederates demolished a large part of the fortification, which in the meantime had become useless and expensive to maintain, leaving intact only the castle (which became the home of the Landfogto) and the ravelin, as at the time modern structure and under a technical profile, at the time 'avant-garde: it was especially useful for controlling and disadvantaging any revolts by the villagers of the Canton Locarno, the baliaggio – or occupied territory – by the old Confederation now part of the Canton Ticino:

 The Abschied of 3 July 1532 (the ledger of the Confederates of Locarno) in fact reports the order to leave intact only the castle – used as a bailiff's house – and to demolish the vast majority of the fortification.
 The document also talks about the sale of the castle's lands to this Battista Appiani on condition that he builds a road that connects the castle to the village with a bridge over the structure called "Rafellin".

-Meanwhile, within the territories of the duchy, there was an intense succession of dominations: leaving out the brief Swiss domination, after the first loss of the Duchy of Milan as French domination in 1512 and the subsequent temporary restoration of the Sforza family, Milam fell at the hands of the French.
+Meanwhile, within the territories of the duchy, there was an intense succession of dominations: leaving out the brief Swiss domination, after the first loss of the Duchy of Milan as French domination in 1512 and the subsequent temporary restoration of the Sforza family, Milan fell at the hands of the French.
 It was then captured by Charles V of Habsburg, who in 1540 appointed her son Philip II of Spain as the new Duke of Milan.

 All this series of events will bring the ancient fortified border line into oblivion, never touched any more by wars, in which – among others – Leonardo's fortress was hidden.

-The rediscovery and requalification
+Rediscovery and reevaluation

 Early modern studies

-In the late 19th century, G. R. Rahn carried out the first research on medieval artistic and archaeological monuments in the Canton of Ticino.
-From his research the book The artistic monuments of the Middle Ages in Ticino was drawn up.

-The volume published in 1894, dedicates various pages to the castle and the village of Locarno.
-Rahn, on page 136 of this volume writes:
+In the late 19th century, Johann Rudolf Rahn carried out the first research on medieval artistic and archaeological monuments in the Canton of Ticino, publishing his research in the book I Monumenti Artistici del Medio Evo nel Cantone Ticino [The artistic monuments of the Middle Ages in Ticino].
+The volume, published in 1894, dedicates a section to the castle and village of Locarno.
+Rahn, on page 136 of this volume, writes: